I've been a professional

 action-sequence which the person cannot

-control by "will-pow-er."
+control by "willpower."

-The behavior cycle may or may not be harmful
+sequence may or may not be harmful

 - e.g. overdrinking vs.

-excessive nail-biting, scratch-ing, fantasizing, or hand-washing.
+excessive nail-biting, scratching, fantasizing, or hand-washing.

 A true addiction